overtone1000/uDAQC/README.md

 1. int_32 indicating the temporal regime.
 2. int_64 indicating the timestamp of the first datum in the archive.
 If a datum is older, it is expired and should be deleted.
 3. byte[] containing the log file with the same structure as in the above but containing only a single datum

-There is currently a timing discrepancy.
-The Device sends microseconds since the last epoch, but Java converts to milliseconds.
-This is simply due to a desire to use JodaTime in the Java IO_System class.
-This would be okay with javascript, as 2,147,483,647,000,000 microseconds per epoch is still less than the safe integer value for Javascript.

 # Value Modification Structure
 IO_ModifiableValue modification message is a command whose message has the following structure: